-Years later the sport of high-powered rifle silhouette shooting became of interest.
-This presented a need for a good quantity of 7.62 X 51 brass.
-A large supply of once fired military brass was obtained.
-A good portion was match brass fired in match rifles.
-Mixed in was a larger quantity of brass fired in machine guns, which have generous chambers.
-For this reason it was determined the entire lot, around 1,000 pieces of brass should have the necks annealed prior to being put into service.
+Years later, the sport of high-powered offhand rifle silhouette shooting was of interest and a quantity of 7.62 X 51 brass was needed.
+A good supply of once fired military brass was obtained.
+Some was match brass fired in rifles, others from machine guns, which have generous chamber dimensions.
+It was determined the entire lot of about 1,000 pieces should have the necks annealed.

-There are a few carousel style cartridge brass annealing machines as well as other designs on the market.
-The prices for these machines run from about $400.00 to $500.00.
-As this type of device performs only one step in preparing brass for reloading, it did not seem cost effective to invest that much for a machine accomplishing just one operation.
+There are a few cartridge brass annealing machines on the market, costing from about $400.00 to over $1,400.00.
+A cartridge brass annealer only performs one step in reloading.
+It did not seem cost effective to invest that much in a tool performing one operation.

 Tom Wilson ©

 Why Anneal Brass Cartridges Case Necks?

 Reloading ammo you may have considered annealing brass case necks, but were hesitant.
 Possibly looking at some YouTube videos of annealing you concluded guessing brass temperature by color being just a guess & potentially dangerous, and you would be absolutely correct.
 Without annealing, brass usually begins to fails after 5 to 7 firings with cracked necks.
 A bench rest shooter set a 5 shot .861” group record at 600 yards a number of years back.
 He anneals after every firing, it was the 58th time he fired this brass (tight custom chamber).
 It’s a well-documented fact correct brass case neck annealing increases accuracy and lengthens case life.
 The Anneal-Rite guarantees perfect results every time, annealing 500 to 600 cases per hour.
 This is twice as fast as the induction unit and at a fraction of its cost.